NCAR/cisl-visualization-gallery/src/layouts/Post.md

 # String representing a valid URL to an image.
 Used in the card on the main page.
 coverImage: ""

 # Array of strings.
-Each string represents a filter from the front page.
+Each string (case insensitive) represents a filter from the front page.
+Tags that do not correspond to a current filter will be ignored for filtering.
+topicTags: [""]
+modelTags: [""]
-tags: [""]
+softwareTags: [""]

 # String describing the main media type ("Video", "Image", "App", etc).
 Is displayed in the post heading as a small tag.
 mediaType: ""